 In the heart of Northern California, tucked between the rocky coastlines of the Pacific Ocean and the towering peaks of the Sierra Nevada Mountains, lies the California wine country.
 Here, the combination of fertile soils, unique climate and varied terrain converge to create the perfect atmosphere for winemaking.
 In fact, eighty-one percent of US wines come from this abundant region of California, which also happens to be the fourth leading producer of wine worldwide.

 The lush rolling hills, breathtaking sunsets, and welcoming wineries make this area a popular destination for wine-loving travelers from all over the world.
-And since California is such a popular destination for RV trips and vacations, there are plenty of places to park your home on wheels while you spend your days exploring wine country and sampling varietals.
+Since California is such a popular destination for RV trips and vacations, there are plenty of places to park your home on wheels while you spend your days exploring wine country and sampling varietals.
 Here, we have compiled a list of the best places to stay in your RV on your next trip to California wine country.

 1. Calistoga RV Park (Calistoga, CA)

 Calistoga is a unique area located along the north side of wine country.
 With close proximity to the Palisades Range and numerous hot springs resorts, it offers something for everyone.
 Calistoga RV Park is located just four blocks from downtown Calistoga and is open year round.
 This campground offers both full and partial hookup sites and is located beside a nine-hole golf course.

 East of Calistoga lies the fertile area of Lodi, California.
 Just outside of Lodi lies Consumnes River Farm, where Harvest Host members can stay year-round.
 Here, they bottle and produce a variety of wines, olive oils, and vinegars on site.
 Guests are invited to stay in a designated, shaded area nearby the tasting room.